microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 Workaround if you are trying first time - Make sure you can run ```docker run hello-world``` successfully to confirm that your machine is Docker ready.
 Also, the very first time DependencyCollector tests are run, all Docker images are downloaded from web and this could potentially take an hour or so.
 This is only one time per machine.
 Alternate workaround if you have previously run the tests successfully atleast once - execute the ```dockercleanup.ps1``` from repository root to cleanup any containers from prior runs.

+All DependencyCollectionTests fail at initialization stage itself with error 'All apps are not healthy'.
+In the logs you'll find that Docker container has exited with some error codes.
+Eg: "Exited (2147943452) 53 seconds ago".
+If this error occurs execute ```dockercleanup.ps1``` from repository root, and re-run the tests.

 The test code intentionally does not clean up the containers it spun up.
 This is to enable fast re-runs of the tests.
 If the Test App code is changed, then Docker-Compose will detect it, and re-build the container.
 If you want to do clean up all the containers created by the test, execute the ```dockercleanup.ps1``` from repository root.
 This is typically required if tests were aborted in the middle of a run for some reason.